Max-109/Glance/README.md

 ## Implementation

-The app has two main parts: Python is the backend, and Electron + Next.js is the frontend.
+Glance is made of Python as the backend and Electron + Next.js + Bun as the frontend, styled with Tailwind CSS v4.

 | Area | Role |
 | --- | --- |